Skip to content

 Shirt

-There are 3 kinds of shorts.
+There are three kinds of shirts.

 • Some are made for cufflinks (without buttons at the sleeves)